red-soft-ru/firebird/doc/sql.extensions/README.ddl.txt

 1) DROP [IF EXISTS]

-Using subclause IF EXISTS, it's now possible to try to drop objects and do not get errors when they di not exists.
+Using subclause IF EXISTS, it's now possible to try to drop objects and do not get errors when they did not exist.

+For ALTER TABLE ...
+DROP subclause, DDL triggers are not fired if there are only DROP IF EXISTS subclauses and all of them are related to non existing columns or constraints.

+For others commands where IF EXISTS is part of the main command, DDL triggers are not fired when the object did not exist.

+The following statements are supported:

 DROP EXCEPTION [IF EXISTS] <exception>
 DROP INDEX [IF EXISTS] <index>